marziosala/marziosala.github.io/_posts/2021-08-01-normal-distribution.md

 This computes $\hat{x} = U V X$, which is a linear function; if $m \ge n$ we can shoose $U$ and $V$ such that $U V = I$, which is not very interesting.
 If instead $m \ll n$ the encoder is reducing the dimensionality; the output $\hat{X}$ must lie in the column space of $U$.
 This is equivalent to [principal component analysis](https://en.wikipedia.org/wiki/Principal_component_analysis), or PCA.

 The idea of autoencoders is to go a step further and add nonlinearities to project the data not on a subspace, but on a nonlinear manifold.
 As such, they are more powerful than PCA for a given dimensionality.
+The learning is unsupervised – they try to reconstruct the inputs from the inputs themselves.

 In this article we look at autoencoders as tools for dimensionality reduction.
 Most of the tutorials on autoencoders do so on images, which are a very important application of generative machine learning models.
 Here, instead, we will work with mathematical functions and in particular with the well-known the probability density function of the [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution),